Skip to Content

 How Long Does Will Litigation Typically Take in Michigan?

 The timeline can vary from several months to over a year, depending on case complexity, the number of parties, and the Wayne County Probate Court’s docket.
-Many disputes are resolved through negotiation or mediation before trial is necessary.
+Many disputes are resolved through negotiation or mediation before a trial is necessary.

 Can a No-Contest Clause Prevent Will Litigation?